-- "R-1 (high)" Short-term debt rated "R-1 (high)" is of the highest credit quality.
+- "R-1 (high)"-Short-term debt rated "R-1 (high)" is of the highest credit quality.
 The capacity for the payment of short-term financial obligations as they fall due is exceptionally high.
 Unlikely to be adversely affected by future events. - "R-1 (middle)" Short-term debt rated "R-1 (middle)" is of superior credit quality.
 The capacity for the payment of short-term financial obligations as they fall due is very high.
 Differs from "R-1 (high)" by a relatively modest degree.
 Unlikely to be significantly vulnerable to future events. - "R-1 (low)" Short-term debt rated "R-1 (low)" is of good credit quality.
 The capacity for the payment of short-term financial obligations as they fall due is substantial.
 Overall strength is not as favorable as higher rating categories.
-May be vulnerable to future events, but qualifying negative factors are considered manageable. - "R-2 (high)" Short-term debt rated "R-2 (high)" is considered to be at the upper end of adequate credit quality.
+May be vulnerable to future events, but qualifying negative factors are considered manageable. - R-2 (high)" Short-term debt rated "R-2 (high)" is considered to be at the upper end of adequate credit quality.
 The capacity for the payment of short-term financial obligations as they fall due is acceptable.
-May be vulnerable to future events. - "R-2 (middle)" Short-term debt rated "R-2 (middle)" is considered to be of adequate credit quality.
+May be vulnerable to future events. - "R-2 (middle)"-Short-term debt rated "R-2 (middle)" is considered to be of adequate credit quality.
 The capacity for the payment of short-term financial obligations as they fall due is acceptable.
 May be vulnerable to future events or may be exposed to other factors that could reduce credit quality. - "R-2 (low)" Short-term debt rated "R-2 (low)" is considered to be at the lower end of adequate credit quality.
 The capacity for the payment of short-term financial obligations as they fall due is acceptable.
 May be vulnerable to future events.
 A number of challenges are present that could affect the issuer's ability to meet such obligations. - "R-3" Short-term debt rated "R-3" is considered to be at the lowest end of adequate credit quality.
 There is a capacity for the payment of short-term financial obligations as they fall due.
 May be vulnerable to future events and the certainty of meeting such obligations could be impacted by a variety of developments. - "R-4" Short-term debt rated "R-4" is considered to be of speculative credit quality.
-The capacity for the payment of short-term financial obligations as they fall due is uncertain.
+The capacity for the payment of short-term financial obligations as they fall due is uncertain. - "R-5" Short-term debt rated "R-5" is considered to be of highly speculative credit quality.
+There is a high level of uncertainty as to the capacity to meet short-term financial obligations as they fall due. - "D" Short-term debt rated "D" is assigned when the issuer has filed under any applicable bankruptcy, insolvency or winding-up statute or there is a failure to satisfy an obligation after the exhaustion of grace periods.
+DBRS Morningstar may also use "SD" (Selective Default) in cases where only some securities are impacted, such as the case of a "distressed exchange".